 Many Displaced Persons (DPs) in postwar Europe could not return to their homes.
-Jewish survivors often faced antisemitic hostility from former neighbors, many of whom had taken possession of Jewish homes or businesses during the Holocaust.1 Other DPs faced political persecution in Soviet-dominated Eastern Europe.
+Jewish survivors often faced antisemitism and violence from former neighbors—many of whom had taken possession of Jewish homes or businesses during the Holocaust.1 Other DPs faced political persecution in Soviet-dominated Eastern Europe.
 Founded in 1946, the International Refugee Organization (IRO) helped DPs looking for new homes to navigate the complex immigration requirements of many different countries throughout the world.2

-Some DPs, such as Larissa Prychodko and her husband, Vasyl, hoped to immigrate to the United States.
-In order to secure a visa through the Displaced Persons Act of 1948, however, the Prychodkos needed to find a sponsor in the United States.
+Many DPs—like Larissa Prychodko and her husband Vasyl—hoped to immigrate to the United States.
+In order to secure a visa through the Displaced Persons Act of 1948, the Prychodkos needed to find a sponsor in the United States.
 After months of searching, the Ukrainian couple connected with John Panchuk, president of the Michigan chapter of the United Ukrainian American Relief Committee (UUARC).
 Relief agencies like UUARC provided crucial support for immigrants from several national groups, such as Lithuanians, Poles, and Ukrainians.3

 On August 5, 1949, Larissa sent this letter to John Panchuk to thank him for sponsoring the family's application for DP status.
 John Panchuk's sponsorship and the UUARC's financial support made it possible for the Prydochkos to immigrate to the US under the provisions of the DP Act.
 The letter was sent as the family traveled from the DP camp at Butzbach to Bremen, Germany.
 Camp Grohn, the DP camp at Bremen, was the last temporary home for many DPs before leaving Europe from the nearby port of Bremerhaven.4 The Prychodkos left for the US on the General Muir, a US military transport ship.